 As mentioned above, it is intended that regulatory approval will be achieved within 15 months of this offering.
+We have engaged Emergo Global Consulting LLC, a clinical research and regulatory consulting firm specializing in high tech medical device development, and commenced the regulatory approval process in China and other jurisdictions in the APAC Region.

+Regulatory requirements for submission are dictated by Section 8.3 of the ISO 15197:2013 in most jurisdictions in the APAC Region.
+Specifically, the standard requires 150 diabetic subjects representing different ages, genders and education levels to be enrolled into the clinical study.
 The successful completion of any clinical testing for the SGB, or other testing that we may be required to undertake in the future, will be subject to: